 Scientific Name: Gleditsia triacanthos

 The honey locust tree grows to an average height of 30 to 70 feet and spreads between the range of 30 to 50 feet.
-Due to its fast-growing abilities, it can grow as much as 20 feet in the initial few ten years and can go on to reach up to 70 feet.
+Due to its fast-growing abilities, it can grow as much as 20 feet in the initial ten years and can go on to reach up to 70 feet.
 It is a commonly held belief that fast-growing trees have weak wood and invasive roots, however, honey locust trees do not fall in that category.
-They are incredibly hard-lived trees that have the great ability to tolerate compacted soils, wind storms, ice, salt, pollution, and foot traffic.
+They are incredibly hard-lived trees that have an extraordinary ability to tolerate compacted soils, wind storms, ice, salt, pollution, and foot traffic.

 The flowers produced by honey locust trees are really small, sport a creamy-green color and give off a very strong aromatic scent.
 The male flowers of this plant often grow in dense clusters while the female flowers grow more towards the loosely-arranged end.
 One interesting fact about honey locust trees is that despite what the name might suggest, they are not honey plants.
 They hold this particular name because the sweetness of their pulp is popularly used in the making of different types of beer.
 Like black locust trees, the timber of the honey locust tree is also really hard and durable, making it a highly valuable type of wood for furniture making.